awilliamson10/2004Scape-dev/docs/server/architecture/deployment.md

 # Deployment Architecture

-This document describes how the Lost City Server can be deployed in different environments and configurations.
+This document describes how the 2004Scape Server can be deployed in different environments and configurations.

 ## Development Environment